chrisfosterelli/chrisfosterelli.github.io/_posts/2020-11-14-why-twitter-cant-agree-on-a-simple-math-equation.md

   What is 6 / 2(1 + 2)?
 Thousands of twitter users can't seem to agree -- let's dig into why and what the real answer is.
 ---

-I cam across this tweet this morning, followed by the replies of approximately 9.7 thousand people arguing over what the correct answer actually is.
+I came across this tweet this morning, followed by the replies of approximately 9.7 thousand people arguing over what the correct answer actually is.

 <!-- Content Breaker -->